zwbetz-gh/zwbetz/content/blog/make-a-hugo-blog-from-scratch/index.md

 {{< /blockquote >}}

 {{< blockquote author="theadle" >}}
-Can’t thank you enough for this!
-That’s a lot of well organized work friend.
+Can't thank you enough for this!
+That's a lot of well organized work friend.
 {{< /blockquote >}}

 {{< blockquote author="nnise" >}}